 There are two major types of dental stains – exogenous and endogenous.
 Exogenous stains can be found on the external part of your teeth and are usually caused by smoking and poor dental hygiene.
 On the other hand, endogenous stains are found on the inner part of the teeth and are usually brought about by specific dental defects like enamel hyploplasia among others.
 Only exogenous stains can be removed by polishing while the procedure is not ideal for endogenous stains.

 It is very important to note that your dentist should use an appropriate method at the time of the procedure so that he minimizes the wearing down of the tooth.
-Furthermore, your dental hygienist should not use a rough polishing agent in order to get the best result.
+Furthermore, your dental hygienist will choose the best polishing agent in order to get the best result.
 It is also important to monitor the speed and pressure of the polishing tool as well as the period that the procedure lasted.

 Application of the Prophylaxis Paste